fox5352/CHRVOS352_PTO2401_GroupA_Christopher-Vos_DJS04/README.md

 - **title**: Displays the book's title.
 - **author**: Displays the author's name.

-When using book-preview, you will assign values to these slots in your HTML or JavaScript.
+When using book-preview, you will assign values to these slots in your HTML or JavaScript.*

 ### header-button component
 The `header-button` component takes one unnamed slot that will a svg as the icon

+## overlay-model component
+The `overlay-model` component uses named slots to allow flexible content injection.
+Below are the available slots:
+- `body`: the main slot for holding content
+- `button-row`: **optional** can hold a row ob buttons for the model window controls

 ## Example

 ### book-preview component
 Here is an example of how to use the book-preview component: